Back

 REACH compliance requires ongoing reporting and documentation.
 Companies must create and keep safety data sheets for hazardous substances.
 They also need to respond to consumer requests about SVHCs within 45 days.

-This documentation is key for supply chain management and transparency.
+This documentation is key for supply chain management and transparency, enabling companies to manage potential risks and maintain compliance in a dynamic regulatory landscape.

 Reach compliance affects many industries, from medicines to plant protection products.
 It requires a deep understanding of the substances used in products and their potential impacts.
 By following these requirements, companies ensure they meet EU standards for chemical safety and environmental protection.